stevenc-stb/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 - dataset: the element follows the Dataset profile specification
 - extension: the element follows the Extension profile specification
 - lite: the element follows the Lite profile specification
+- hareware: the element follows the Hareware profile specification